 Server system requirements (for self-hosted installations only)

-Server running Windows Server 2012 or later with IIS, Dotnet framework 4.6, Microsoft SQL Server 2012 or 2016.
-Allow 150MB space for application.
+Server running Windows Server 2012 or later with IIS, Dotnet framework 4.6, Microsoft SQL Server 2012 or later.
+Allow 200MB space for application.
 Space for Documents as per client requirements.
 We generally recommend separate application and database servers.

 Qudos 3 has an extensive Help system with numerous "How to..." sections that explain key activities.
 The Help system is available from the Help menu within the application, and also from a hyperlink on the Welcome page.
 From most forms, you may press the F1 function key to get context-sensitive help

 A series of training and product information videos are available for download from Qudos 3 menu item Help / Resource Centre.

 Product update and information emails are sent to your nominated contacts.

 A series of Technical Support Articles are available.
 Unless otherwise stated, these articles are based on the latest version of Qudos 3.

 PDF document that covers installation and setup.
 This is available to nominated contacts for self-hosted clients via the Downloads page.